shway0/Gpt/drafts/act_I/chapter_05.md

 Wei kept his expression neutral, though internally he noted the danger of being perceived as changed.
 "This one is merely more attentive after experiencing the dangers of the Wastes directly," he replied, the practiced humility of a servant disciple masking his true thoughts.

+"No," Mei persisted, lowering her voice further.
+"It's more than that.
+Your eyes..."
+She leaned closer, studying his face.
+"There are moments when they change, just for an instant.
+Like looking into the void itself."

+Wei stiffened.
+"Senior Sister must be mistaken.
+This one is merely—"

+"I'm not reporting you," Mei interrupted.
+"I'm curious.
+The Wastes changed you, didn't they?
+During your separation?"

-Mei seemed about to press further when the monitoring array suddenly activated, its crystals glowing with unexpected intensity.
-"That's strange," she murmured, examining the readings.
+Before Wei could formulate a safe response, the monitoring array suddenly activated, its crystals glowing with unexpected intensity.
+"That's strange," Mei murmured, her attention diverted to the readings.
 "The ruins are emitting spiritual resonance patterns I've never seen documented."

 Wei observed the display, recognizing elements that connected to what Sutra had shown him about inverse energy flows.
 The ruins weren't merely damaged—they were actively operating according to principles that contradicted conventional cultivation understanding.